tylernford/cocina_build/content/dine.md

 dine_with_us:
   photo: "/uploads/2017/12/01/3_margaritas_in_the_bar.jpg"
   text: 'Whether you’re looking to dine out in the charming Winter Park Historic District
-    or beach front at the worlds most famous beach, Daytona Beach or want an authentic Tex-Mex dinner to take home, Cocina 214 is perfect for every occasion.
+    or want an authentic Tex-Mex dinner to take home, Cocina 214 is perfect for every occasion.
 Since its’ first year in business, Cocina 214 Winter Park has been blessed with numerous accolades from the media, including:  “Best Mexican Restaurant”, “Best Tex-Mex”, “Best Overall Restaurant in Orlando”, “Best Power Lunch”, “Best Upscale Casual Restaurant”, “Best Happy Hour”, “Best Take-Out”, “Best Appetizer”, and “Best Family Place”.
 So whatever the occasion you’re sure to enjoy.'
   menus:
   - menu_name: Dine-In
     menu: "/uploads/2019/10/04/Cocina 214 Menu - August 2019.pdf"